Skip to main content

 All APISIX configurations are kept in a single source of truths to reduce the possibility of errors and even simplify configuration management.

-For details about how to get started with APISIX in standalone mode, see Install APISIX in standalone mode using Docker.
+For details about how to get started with APISIX in file-driven standalone mode, see Install APISIX in standalone mode using Docker.

 API7.ai Logo